Abortion ruling prompts variety of reactions from states

 ALASKA

-Political control: Republicans currently hold a majority of seats in the state Legislature, but the House is controlled by a bipartisan coalition composed largely of Democrats.
+Political control: Republicans currently hold a majority of seats in the Legislature, but the House is controlled by a bipartisan coalition composed largely of Democrats.
 Fifty-nine of the Legislature’s 60 seats are up for election this year.
-Gov. Mike Dunleavy, a Republican who believes life begins at conception, is seeking reelection.
+Republican Gov. Mike Dunleavy, who believes life begins at conception, is seeking reelection.

 Background: The Alaska Supreme Court has interpreted the right to privacy in the state constitution as encompassing abortion rights.

-Effect of Supreme Court ruling: The U.S. Supreme Court's decision has not immediately affected abortion rights in Alaska, given the existing precedent in the state.
+Effect of Supreme Court ruling: The decision has not immediately affected abortion rights in Alaska, given the existing precedent in the state.

 What’s next: Voters in the fall will be asked if they want to hold a constitutional convention, a question that comes up every 10 years.
 Many conservatives who want to overhaul how judges are selected and do away with the interpretation that the constitution’s right to privacy clause allows for abortion rights see an opportunity in pushing for a convention.
 Recent efforts to advance a constitutional amendment through the Legislature have been unsuccessful.